-Phonexia Speech Transcription (STT) converts speech in audio signals into plain text.
+Phonexia Speech to Text (STT) converts speech in audio signals into plain text.

 Technology works with both acoustics as well as dictionary of words, acoustic model and pronunciation.
 This makes it dependent on language and dictionary – only some set of words can be transcribed.
 As an input, audio file or stream is needed, together with selection of language model to be used for transcription.
 As an output the transcription in one of the formats is provided.
 The technology extract features out of voice, using acoustic and language models together with pronunciation all in recognition network creates a hypothesis of transcribed words and „decode“ the most possible transcription.
 Based on requested output types one or more transcribed text are returned with score and time frame.